alanrkessler/savantscraper/README.md

 ## Baseball Savant Data Scraping
 Alan Kessler

+**Changes in the data structure are causing query errors for past years.
+A fix is being tested.**

 I would like the acknowledge the valuable contribution of [Joseph Petrich](https://github.com/jpetrich) improving the process and updating for 2017.

 #### Background